Skip to main content

 1. Use a virtual environment to manage dependencies.

-2. Use a domestic mirror source to speed up dependency installation
+2. Use a domestic mirror source to accelerate dependency installation

 4. Use .dockerignore to exclude unnecessary files